Everything you need to know about buying, using, and customizing Jira Software.

 Agile is not a Jira Software-specific term.
 It's a work philosophy that originated in the software development field and has since expanded to a variety of other industries.
 While we won't belabor the definition here (there are great resources for that!), agile emphasizes an iterative approach to work informed by customer feedback where delivery occurs incrementally and continuously.
 The ideal agile team can move quickly and adapt to changing requirements without missing much of a beat.

 So why are we bringing up agile here?
 Because Jira Software has major feature sets designed particularly for agile, including scrum or kanban.
 So, when you see terms like boards, estimation, or cards, it's time to start thinking how agile fits into your work practice.

 It's important to note that because agile is a philosophy and a culture of work, simply using Jira Software won't make your team truly agile.
 That said, it is a tool built to help your team get there.

-Bookmark these resources to stay connected with fellow Jira users, for ongoing updates about new features in Jira Software Cloud, and the latest documentation.
+Bookmark these resources to stay connected with fellow Jira Software users, for ongoing updates about new features in Jira Software Cloud, and the latest documentation.